Portmanteaux26/03-input-control-feel/week6/pygame/game-example-1/Readme.md

     * enemy objects moving down the screen
     * enemy objects have random path on x and y axis
     * enemy objects recreated as they leave the game bounding of the game window...
-  * v0.3 - shooter0.3.py
-    * basic collision detection between enemy objects and player object
-    * fire weapons from the top of the player's object
-      * listen to keypress on spacebar, and then fire laser beam &c.
-    * group collision detection
-      * detect projectiles from player's sprite object hitting enemy objects
-      * delete projectiles and enemy objects when they collide
-      * create new enemy objects for each one hit by projectile...

-##### Sprites/Graphics
-  * v0.4 - shooter0.4.py
-    * add graphics for sprites
-        * images for player's ship, ship's laser, and meteors
-        * set `colorkey` for rect of sprite's
-        * set background image for game window...

-##### Sprites/Collisions
-  * v0.5 - shooter0.5.py
-    * better collisions and detection
-        * change bounding box for player and mob sprite objects
-        * change bounding box to circle, and modify radius to fit sprite objects

 #### References
 * [Shoot Em Up](https://en.wikipedia.org/wiki/Shoot_'em_up)